What is collagen replacement therapy?

 How long does the collagen implant last?

 Collagen implants are not permanent.
 Because collagen is a natural protein, it slowly breaks down into amino acids that are then absorbed by the body.
 In most cases, implants last anywhere between one to six months, although in some people one implant may be sufficient for up to two years.
 Repeat treatments will be necessary to maintain the results.

 The longevity of the implant will depend on its location and individual response.
 Muscular activity such as smiling and frowning will reduce how long it lasts.
 Conversely, it may last longer than expected in scars because these are not caused by facial muscle movement.

-Are there any side effects from collagen replacement therapy?
+Are there any side effects of collagen replacement therapy?

-At the time of treatment most patients report minor discomfort.
+At the time of treatment, most patients report minor discomfort.
 This is minimized by the addition of lignocaine (lidocaine) to the collagen preparation.
-This is local anaesthetic to numb the treatmnet area, and is known as ‘lidocaine’ in America.
+This is local anaesthetic to numb the treatment area and is known as ‘lidocaine’ in America.

-Immediately after treatment the area may be red, swollen and tender; this usually improves over the following days.
+Immediately after treatment, the area may be red, swollen and tender; this usually improves over the following days.
 Temporary bruising and discolouration may also occur.
-The collagen is sometimes visible for a while in the form of small white bumps at the treatment site.
-This generally smoothes out within a few weeks.
+The collagen is sometimes visible for a while in the form of small white bumps at the treatment site but generally smoothes out within a few weeks.